NarjisKay/LITA_Projects/README.md

 It was discovered through the analysis that Shoes generated the highest revenue (#6,133,380), followed by Shirts (#485,600), Hats (#3,161,950), Gloves (#296,900), Jackets (#208,230), and Socks (#180,785).
-Although Shoes generated the highest revenue, it does not have the highest units sold (#14,402), Hats had the highest units sold (#15,929).
-Jackets, however, sold the lowest at #5,452 units.
+Although Shoes generated the highest revenue, it does not have the highest units sold (14,402), Hats had the highest units sold (15,929).
+Jackets, however, sold the lowest at 5,452 units.

 By region, the total revenue was highest in the South (#927,820) and lowest in the West (#300,345).

-In 2023, the highest sales were recorded in July (#237,600), with the lowest in April (#7,425).
+In 2023, the highest sales were recorded in July (#237,600) with 5,940 units sold, the lowest sales in April (#7,425) with 1,485 units.
-In 2024, the highest sales occurred in February (#298,800), while the lowest was in July (#37,200).
+In 2024, the highest sales occurred in February (#298,800) with 4,980 units, while the lowest was recorded in July (#37,200) with 2,480 units.

+In addition,

 Purchase volume was greatest in the East (2,483 transactions) and lowest in the West (2,477 transactions).